Informed Hybrid Zonotope-based Motion Planning Algorithm: Informed hybrid zonotope-based motion planning with space decomposition

 \begin{corollary} For any two adjacent leaf nodes $\mathcal{Z}_{c,i}$ and $\mathcal{Z}_{c,j}$ with $\mathcal{A}_{ij} = 1$, their shared face can be computed as a generalized intersection of constrained zonotopes~\cite{scott_constrained_2016}.
 Given $\mathcal{Z}_{c,i} = \langle G^c, c + G^b\xi^b_i, A^c, b - A^b\xi^b_i \rangle$ and $\mathcal{Z}_{c,j} = \langle G^c, c + G^b\xi^b_j, A^c, b - A^b\xi^b_j \rangle$, their shared face is:

 where $\mathbf{I}$ is the identity matrix.

-Furthermore, the shared face $\mathcal{F}_{ij}$ is a constrained zonotope of dimension at most $(n-1)$ with non-zero $(n-1)$-dimensional Hausdorff measure.
-This follows from the fact that the constraint $G^c\xi = G^b(\xi^b_j - \xi^b_i)$ imposes at least one linear constraint on $\xi$, reducing the dimension by at least 1.
+Furthermore, the shared face $\mathcal{F}_{ij}$ is a constrained zonotope of dimension at most $(n-1)$.
+This follows from the fact that the constraint $G^c\xi = G^b(\xi^b_i - \xi^b_j)$ imposes at least one linear constraint on $\xi$, reducing the dimension by at least 1.
 Since $\xi^b_i \neq \xi^b_j$ for adjacent leaves (they are distinct), the constraint is non-trivial and $\mathcal{F}_{ij}$ has positive $(n-1)$-dimensional measure. \end{corollary}

-This computation of shared faces is based on the generalized intersection operation for constrained zonotopes as established in \cite{scott_constrained_2016}.
-The dimension reduction property is critical for our sampling-based motion planning approach: by focusing samples on these $(n-1)$-dimensional shared faces rather than $n$-dimensional volumes, we effectively reduce the dimensionality of the search space while ensuring connectivity between adjacent regions of the free space. \begin{example} Consider a hybrid zonotope $\mathcal{Z}_h = \langle G^c, G^b, c, A^c, A^b, b \rangle$ in $\mathbb{R}^3$ that decomposes a workspace into four distinct leaf nodes representing convex regions of the free space.
-Figure \ref{fig:hybrid_zonotope_example} shows the geometric representation of these leaf nodes.
+This computation of shared faces is based on the generalized intersection operation for constrained zonotopes established in~\cite{scott_constrained_2016}.
+The dimension-reduction property is central to the proposed sampling-based approach: by focusing samples on these $(n-1)$-dimensional shared faces rather than $n$-dimensional volumes, the dimensionality of the search space is effectively reduced while connectivity between adjacent regions of the free space is preserved. \begin{example} Consider a hybrid zonotope $\mathcal{Z}_h$ in $\mathbb{R}^3$ that decomposes a workspace into four distinct leaf nodes representing convex regions of the free space.
+Figure~\ref{fig:hybrid_zonotope_example} shows the geometric representation of these leaf nodes.